 Grocery stores and convenience stores not only sell food products, they also sell a wide variety of other items and services – some of them taxable, and others nontaxable.
 For example, flour, sugar, bread, milk, eggs, fruits, vegetables and similar groceries (food products) are not subject to Texas sales and use tax.
-Tax is due, however, on non-food items such as paper, pet, beauty and hygiene products; clothing; books; and certain edible items.
+Tax is due, however, on many non-food items such as paper, pet, and beauty products; clothing; books; and certain edible items.

 Bakery Items – Taxable and Nontaxable